nyorain/swa/docs/notes.md

 Notes
 =====

+- document that we ignore the meson default_library argument
 - when to use events and when just use plain parameters in window listener?
 - allow implementations to e.g. not track touch points or other input events if the window has no listener at all or the listener doesn't implement